esc-velo/Java-basics/README.md

 ## 📌 Contributing

 Found an error or want to add something?
 Feel free to open a pull request or raise an issue.
 Contributions are always welcome! 🙌
+Also this is still a "work in progress" repo

 ---